 |

-While there’s overlap with how laws define sensitive information, each one also introduces unique identifiers, guidelines, and requirements businesses must follow to track, store, and use the data.
+While there’s overlap with how laws define sensitive information, each one introduces unique identifiers, guidelines, and requirements businesses must follow to track, store, and use it.

 It can all feel overwhelming, but we’ve got your back.